MEET THE TEAM

 Office Manager

-An integral part of the team, Sarah recently celebrated 20 years of working for Crossroads Care Richmond and Kingston upon Thames.
+An integral part of the team, Sarah Toma will this year celebrate 25 years of working for Crossroads Care Richmond and Kingston upon Thames.
 She first joined us in 2001 as a volunteer.

 Nicola Wilson

-Nicola Wilson has worked for over 20 years within the health/social and youth sector, and our organisation for the past four years.
+Nicola Wilson has worked for over 20 years within the health/social and youth sector, and our organisation for the seven years.

 Fiona Mitchell